ducphan122/spring-food-ordering-system/documentation/Infrastructure.md

 ## Docker-compose
 For now, we are using docker compose to run the kafka cluster.
 In the future, we will use kubernetes and cp helm charts.
 Command:
-- docker-compose -f common.yml -f zookeeper.yml up
+1. docker-compose -f common.yml -f zookeeper.yml up
   - then open terminal in the docker container and run command to check if zookeeper is running: echo ruok | nc localhost 2181
-- docker-compose -f common.yml -f kafka_cluster.yml up
+2. docker-compose -f common.yml -f kafka_cluster.yml up -> this will start 3 kafka brokers and 1 kafka-ui
-- docker-compose -f common.yml -f init_kafka.yml up (run only when kafka topics are not created or you want to recreate them)
+3. docker-compose -f common.yml -f init_kafka.yml up (run only when kafka topics are not created or you want to recreate them)
-- docker-compose -f common.yml -f kafka-ui.yml up (We have added kafka-ui to kafka_cluster.yml so this command is not needed)
+4. docker-compose -f common.yml -f kafka-ui.yml up (We have added kafka-ui to kafka_cluster.yml so this command is not needed)
-Steps:
-- after running all dockers, open localhost:9000 ->  add cluster with name spring-food-ordering-system, cluster Zookeeper hosts zookeeper:2181
-- open localhost:8080 -> create spring-food-ordering-system cluster -> add bootstrap servers: kafka-broker-1:9092,kafka-broker-2:9092,kafka-broker-3:9092.
+5. docker-compose -f common.yml -f postgres_debezium.yml up -> this will start postgres and debezium connector

 Note: